pikvm/pikvm/pages/faq.md

 * Your computer may have turned on sleep mode for the monitor.
 Move the mouse and turn it off.
 </details>

-### The video works in the booted OS, but not in the BIOSUEFI
+### The video works in the booted OS, but not in the BIOS/UEFI
 <details>
   <summary>Click to view</summary>